amcneil36/amcneil36.github.io/programs/cityLookup/readme.md

 ## City lookup
 This tool is used to find which cities you might be interested in moving to.
+It is also useful or people just looking to learn more about different cities for scientific purposes.

 Instead of entering in a city you are interested in and then finding out weather/demographics information for that city, you enter in weather/demographics information that you are interested in and then this tool will generate a list of all cities/towns/CDPs in the USA that satisfy that criteria.